Use Policies & Services

 Master's essays can be found by searching CLIO, our online library catalogue, with call numbers starting with COA.
 School of the Arts Writing Division MFA Essays require the permission of the author in order to be reproduced.
 Researchers should request permission via the School of the Arts Writing Division Office (Phone: (212) 854-4391; email@example.com).
 Once permission is received, the reproduction order can be processed.

 - $30.00 flat rate for PDF copy of master essay or dissertation up to 650 pages in length.

 For more information on how to find Master's essays and dissertations, please check out the Research Guide.

 - Photocopy Order Form and Instructions

-- Digital Reproduction Order Form Instructions
+- Digital Reproduction Order Form and Instructions

 In most cases, the University Archives owns only the physical object and therefore does not assume any responsibility for literary property, copyright, or any other legal issues involved in the publication and reproduction of items in its collections.
 It is the responsibility of the user to secure permission from the appropriate copyright holder.
-Any copyright infringement which may occur through through the use of our material is the responsibility of the patron.
+Any copyright infringement which may occur through the use of our material is the responsibility of the patron.
 The University Archives does not charge for the physical use of its items, but we do request that you use the following credit line:

 If you are citing a specific document, please use the following citation format:

 Manuscript Citation: identification of specific item, date [if known], name of collection (Box #, Folder #), University Archives, Rare Book & Manuscript Library, Columbia University Libraries.